Calabi-Yau Metrics with K\"ahler Moduli Dependence: Ricci-flat metrics on the bi-cubic

 The functions in~\eqref{eq:phi} form a complete basis on the ambient projective space in the limit $(k_1,k_2)\to\infty$, so increasing the truncation order should improve the accuracy further.
 However, to achieve this in practice the numerical calculation has to be carried out at the same level of accuracy.
 In the present paper we will not attempt to carry this out beyond the degree $(k_1,k_2)=(2,2)$.

 Fig.~\ref{fig:bicubic_alpha_plots} shows the best-fit numerical values of the coefficients $\alpha_{IJ}$ for the case $(k_1,k_2)=(2,2)$.
 As discussed above, for this choice, the coefficients $\alpha_{IJ}$ in the Ansatz~\eqref{eq:phi} form a hermitian matrix of size $36\times 36$, since $h^0(X,\mathcal O_X(2,2))=36$.
 The fit indicates that the off-diagonal entries are strongly suppressed relative to the diagonal ones.
 Curves in Fig.~\ref{fig:bicubic_alpha_plots} displayed with the same colour indicate coefficients that naturally group together and exhibit the same dependence on $t_1/t_2$ up to numerical uncertainties.
-Put together, these observations provide strong numerical evidence that the Ricci-flat K\"ahler potential is indeed invariant under the symmetry group $G$ of our bi-cubic, defined in Section~\ref{sec:bc} and can, hence, be written in terms of the eight invariants $I_i$ defined in Eq.~\eqref{eq:singlets}, using the Ansatz in Eq.~\eqref{eq:phiGinv}.
+These observations are in line with the theoretical expectations and provide a solid consistency check on the numerical fit and order truncation.
+We then proceed by writing our Ansatz in terms of the eight invariants $I_i$ defined in Eq.~\eqref{eq:singlets}.
 Fitting the data to this Ansatz leads to numerical results for the eight coefficients $\alpha_i=\alpha_i(t_1/t_2)$ which are shown in Fig.~\ref{fig:bicubic_alpha_plots_symmetrised}.
 It is evident from these curves and can be checked quantitatively that these numerical results for $\alpha_i$ do indeed satisfy the expected symmetry relations in Eq.~\eqref{alpharel}.

-As a final step we apply the symbolic regression, using \texttt{PySR}~\cite{PySR} with building blocks $+$, $\cdot$, $\exp$, $\log$, $\sin$ and $\cos$, to the numerical data in Fig.~\ref{fig:bicubic_alpha_plots_symmetrised}.
-The resulting (simplest and most accurate) analytic expressions are listed in Table~\ref{tab:alpha_fits}.
-Inserting these expressions, together with the invariants~\eqref{eq:singlets}, into the Ansatz~\eqref{eq:FS_metric}, \eqref{eq:phiGinv} gives the analytic form of the K\"ahler potential with on overall deviation of $2.2\%$ from the numerically learned one.
+As a final step we apply symbolic regression to the numerical data in Fig.~\ref{fig:bicubic_alpha_plots_symmetrised}, using \texttt{PySR}~\cite{PySR} with the building blocks $+$, $\cdot$, $\exp$, $\log$, $\sin$ and $\cos$.
+The choice of these building blocks is not motivated by any theoretical considerations; rather, it reflects a standard setup used in symbolic-regression algorithms.
+Internally, \texttt{PySR} employs an evolutionary (genetic) algorithm, in which candidate expressions evolve through successive generations.
+In our numerical experiment, the algorithm was run for 300 generations on 10 independent populations, each consisting of 200 candidate expressions.
+The analytic expressions listed in Table~\ref{tab:alpha_fits} were selected from the resulting Pareto front (the set of candidate expressions that are optimal in the sense that no other candidate simultaneously achieves both a lower fitting error and a lower complexity).
+Inserting these expressions, together with the invariants~\eqref{eq:singlets}, into the Ansatz~\eqref{eq:FS_metric}, \eqref{eq:phiGinv} yields an analytic K\"ahler potential whose average deviation from the numerically learned potential is $2.2\%$.

+Finally, to test the accuracy of the proposed method, we proceed by comparing the $\sigma$-loss of the numerical learned metric to that of the analytic one.
+The $\sigma$-loss is defined as